Aerial photographic and satellite image interpretation

 Photo interpretation at the U.S. National Photographic Interpretation Center during the Cuban Missile Crisis.

-Aerial photographic and satellite image interpretation, or just image interpretation when in context, is the act of examining photographic images, particularly airborne and spaceborne, to identify objects and judging their significance.
+Aerial photographic and satellite image interpretation, or just image interpretation when in context, is the act of examining photographic images, particularly airborne and spaceborne, to identify objects and judge their significance.
 This is commonly used in military aerial reconnaissance, using photographs taken from reconnaissance aircraft and reconnaissance satellites.

 The principles of image interpretation have been developed empirically for more than 150 years.
 The most basic are the elements of image interpretation: location, size, shape, shadow, tone/color, texture, pattern, height/depth and site/situation/association.
 They are routinely used when interpreting aerial photos and analyzing photo-like images.
 An experienced image interpreter uses many of these elements intuitively.
 However, a beginner may not only have to consciously evaluate an unknown object according to these elements, but also analyze each element's significance in relation to the image's other objects and phenomena.